prabesh-mah/Swagger-Note-API-Postman/README.md

 ```
 <img src="screenshot\newman-result.png" alt="Newman Report" style="max-width:100%;">

 Report will be generated in `.html` format so open it via. any prefered browser to see the detailed report.
-The detailed description is also included with the `Postman documentation`, ensuring that each request comes with an explanation that makes it easy to understand what is happening with each request.
+The detailed description is also included within the `Postman documentation`, ensuring that each request comes with an explanation that makes it easy to understand what is happening with each request.

 ## Execution Video
 This is the Postman Collection runner video via. `postman-app`.